 A new and vibrant performing arts centre intended as the Western Sydney's answer to the Opera House.

-Hailed as a future cultural icon for Sydney’s west, this major new Sydney Coliseum Theatre is being built by West HQ as the Western Sydney’s answer to the Opera House.
+Hailed as a future cultural icon for Sydney’s west, the Sydney Coliseum Theatre is the Western Sydney’s answer to the Opera House.
 It features a 2000-seat proscenium arch theatre with two tiers of raked auditorium seating, that can be reconfigured for a variety of uses – including stage shows, ballets, large musicals, concerts and symphony orchestra.

 The structure consists of a concrete frame up to level 2, with a braced steel-framed structure over the auditorium, northern plantroom and fly tower.
 The flowing façade comprises precast concrete panels to the primary structure and cladding in lightweight materials to the auditorium plant rooms and fly towers above level 2, with a design inspired to represent aspects of a stage curtain.
 Situated across the road from Rooty Hill RSL, the facility has no street level entrance of its own but is connected via a pedestrian air bridge from the main club.
 Civil works include access road, car-parking, pavement, public domain works, and stormwater services, including water-sensitive urban design.